Why you need brand guidelines (plus how to create them in three easy steps)

 If you have a business plan, you probably already have a mission statement that you can add to your brand style guide.
 If not, your mission statement should be a one-sentence phrase that defines why your brand exists.
 How do you intend to impact the world and make a difference in your customers’ lives?

-Including your brand mission in your brand guide will create a consistent framework for all of your marketing.
+Including your brand mission in your brand guide creates a consistent framework for your marketing.
 If a message doesn’t align with your mission, you know it’s not consistent with your brand.

 Brand story

-Beyond the brand mission, we also recommend adding your brand story to your brand book.
-This is a compelling narrative that defines how your company came to be what it is today, and how you want to continue or redirect your trajectory in the future.
-This should be a story that your target audience can personally identify with.
+Beyond the brand mission, adding your brand story to your brand book is another best practice.
+Your brand story is a compelling narrative that explains how your company came to be and where it’s going.
+Make it a story that your target audience can personally identify with so you start creating an emotional bond.

 Core values

-Perhaps even more than your brand mission, your customers will identify and emotionally connect with your core values.
-Choose between 3-10 principles or beliefs that drive your company.
+Perhaps even more than your brand mission and story, your customers will identify with and emotionally connect with your core values.
+Choose 3–10 principles or beliefs that drive your company.

 Each core value can be as simple as one word (“honesty”) or be a short phrase (“to provide transparency for every customer”), but ultimately should define how your brand interacts with any stakeholder.